johnsusek/praeco/README.md

 Praeco should now be available on http://127.0.0.1:8080

-~~A walkthrough article is available to guide you through creating your first rule.~~

 ## Upgrading

 If you use docker-compose.yml published on github as it is, it will be the current latest version instead of a specific version.
 If you want to specify a specific version, edit it yourself and then run `docker-compose up --force-recreate --build`.